soapbox-pub/rebased/docs/config/mrf.md

 * marking incoming messages with media from a given account or instance as sensitive
 * rejecting messages from a specific instance
+* rejecting reports (flags) from a specific instance
 * removing/unlisting messages from the public timelines
 * removing media from messages
 * sending only public messages to a specific instance

 The MRF provides user-configurable policies.
 The default policy is `NoOpPolicy`, which disables the MRF functionality.
 Pleroma also includes an easy to use policy called `SimplePolicy` which maps messages matching certain pre-defined criterion to actions built into the policy module.
 It is possible to use multiple, active MRF policies at the same time.

 ## Quarantine Instances